 The goal of developing an app is to bring it to the hands of as many users as possible and is one reasonyou should support multiple devices.
 Doing so with new hardware devices such as tablets require the development of another version of the app, in order to ensure it matches the new display, graphics and device-specific features.

 Remember, your users should receive a very consistent and cohesive experience whilst using your app, whether it be on a mobile or a tablet.

 The codebase of an app is the complete source code that maintains its functionality.
 Such codebases usually contain a time interval after which they will cease to function as usual and should be updated over time in order to ensure its compatibility with your app’s operating systems.

 Such information is usually conveyed to a client by the software developers in advance and should be taken very seriously.

 App updates with today’s technology and lean development processes do not take much time as they used to.
 Investing is such updates will ensure your app remains relevant, boosts your bottom line and is a brand asset that will improve your ROI many times over.
 Doing it wrong, however, can have you experiencing the opposite as negative reviews create bigger waves and lasting impressions than those that are positive.

 Are you ready to roll the next update for your app?
 Let us know how we can help you here.

-The cost of development is always an important consideration when looking tohire a software development partner, and rightfully so.
-Such partnerships can be built on either fixed prices or contracts where the client is charged for the time and materials needed for the development.
-Making a decision on which one to opt for however depends but are not limited to factors such as requirements, budget, quality of work and the date in which the product needs to be delivered to the client.
+The cost of development is always an important consideration when looking to hire a software development partner, and rightfully so.
+Such partnerships can be built on either fixed prices or contracts where the client is charged for costs of development.
+However, deciding on which one to opt for depends.
+Yet, there are no limitations to factors such as requirements, budget, quality of work and the deadline.

 Read onto to find out whether your business needs fixed or time and materials pricing for its software development.